-Punch List Best Practices for Contractors & Subs
+Best Practices for Contractors & Subs

 Having open channels of communication with your GC or project manager is crucial to successfully closing out your contract.
 Anytime there’s an interference or damage to your work – let them know, right then and there!
 The GC’s main goal is to reach the finish line too.
-The fewer the punch list items, the easier life will be.
+The fewer the items, the easier life will be.
 So informing the GC as early as possible will reduce delays make closeout simpler and easier so both of you can get paid.

-The Bottom Line on Punch Lists and Punch Work
+The Bottom Line on Punch Work